mourisl/Lighter/README.md

 1. Clone the [GitHub repo](https://github.com/mourisl/lighter), e.g. with `git clone https://github.com/mourisl/Lighter.git`
 2. Run `make` in the repo directory

-Lighter has very few dependencies and we have successfully built it on Linux, Mac OS X, and Windows.
+Lighter is small and portable, with no library dependencies.
+We have successfully built it on Linux, Mac OS X, and Windows.

 ### Usage